stroeer/firebase-taboola-arn-example/README.md

 From this point on you can never open the app again.

+## Expected behavior

+- You can open the app more than once

+## Actual behavior

+- When you open the app for a second time you get a freeze and an eventual crash.
+From this point on you can never open the app again.

 ## Additional information

 By inpsecting the Android tombstone, you will find a potential deadlock that in the main thread caused by the Firebase Performance SDK.